MaviccPRP/Anonymizer/README.md

 ### Classes

 - **Init**: The initializing class containing important resource configurations.
-For execution it Needs one Argument: <path to docx files>
+For execution it needs one Argument: <path to docx files>
 - **Anonymizer**: This class anonymizes a given docx file with a table header containing contact informations and returns the anonymized file with NE as placeholders.
 'Peter Pan lives in London' becomes '<PER> <PER> lives in <LOC>'
 - **DocxReader**: Reading the first table of a docx file. and saving the content of all cells in an array containing unique strings
 - **NamedEntityRecognizer**: Loads the Stanford CoreNLP pipeline and annotates a given array of strings